|

 saw a prairie racerunner run right across the driveway.
 I had never

-seen this species out here before and the habitat was not great for this
+seen this species out here before and the habitat was not great for this species.

-love finding these guys.
+finding these guys.
 They are rare here, and therefore a very welcome

 find.
 A total of 11 snakes. |